web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 npx web-extend@latest init --template with-vitesse-webext
 ```

-If you want to migrate an existing project, just follow the steps below.
+If you want to migrate an existing vitesse-webext project, just follow the steps below.

 ## Installing dependencies